 The number of sample sites per waterbody should be scaled to the size and complexity of the waterbody.
-A minimum of three site replicates/plankton tows are recommended at each sample site.
-When choosing locations for site replicates/plankton tows, try to select the number and location in such a way to represent a diversity of areas in the entire water body (Figure 7).
-Site replicate/plankton tow locations should include high use and near shore areas such as marinas, boat launches, docks, at inlets and outlets of the waterbody (e.g. mouth of tributaries; dams) and in downwind areas and eddies which can be identified by the accumulation of leaves, pollen and debris on the surface of the water.
-Samples should be collected from a boat, if a boat is not available sampling can take place from a dock and preferably from public docks/marinas with high boat traffic.
-When sampling from a dock please use a vertical plankton tow if depth permits or a horizontal plankton tow in shallower depths.
-Sampling should be done in a downstream direction to minimize decontamination of equipment and reduce the risk of contamination of upstream sites.
-Whenever possible sampling should start at upstream sites and move in a downstream direction.
+A minimum of three replicates/plankton tows are recommended at each sample site.
+When choosing locations for the sample sites, try to select the number and location in such a way to represent a diversity of areas in the entire water body (Figure 7).
+Sample site locations should include high use and near shore areas such as marinas, boat launches, docks, at inlets and outlets of the waterbody (e.g. mouth of tributaries; dams) and in downwind areas and eddies which can be identified by the accumulation of leaves, pollen and debris on the surface of the water.
+Samples should be collected from a boat.
+If a boat is not available, sampling can take place from a dock and preferably from public docks/marinas with high boat traffic.
+When sampling from a dock please use a vertical plankton tow if depth permits, or a horizontal plankton tow in shallower waters.